google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/indexeddb-best-practices-app-state.md

 Instead of storing the entire state tree in a single record, you should break it up into individual records and only update the records that actually change.

-As with most best-practices, this is not an all-or-nothing rule.
-In cases where it's not feasible to break up a state object and just write the minimal change-set, breaking up the data into sub-trees and only writing those is still preferable than always writing the entire state tree.
+As with most best practices, this is not an all-or-nothing rule.
+In cases where it's not feasible to break up a state object and just write the minimal change-set, breaking up the data into sub-trees and only writing those is still preferable to always writing the entire state tree.
 Little improvements are better than no improvements at all.

 Lastly, you should always be [measuring the performance